 Students study two core modules at the start of the programme, which aim to build a foundation in mathematics and introduce key study skills required for further study.
 Students also study two further modules which introduce fundamental aspects of specific areas of science relevant to the chosen foundation year programme.
 Students will also study an integrative module which is aligned to the full degree programme which students' wish to progress onto upon successful completion of the Science Foundation Year.

-Following successful completion of the foundation year, students will then progress onto a full degree programme.
+Following successful completion of the Science Foundation Year, students will then progress onto the first undergraduate year of their chosen degree programme.
 This means students will study for a total of four years for a standard degree, or five years if they take an integrated Master’s degree.
+Students’ final awards upon graduating will reflect the full course title, for example “BSc Zoology with Science Foundation Year”.
 Course specific information on the full degree programmes within the School of Life Sciences can be found within our course pages.